 The next step after attending a seminar is scheduling your new patient consultation with our office.
 After scheduling, you will be mailed a patient packet outlining information we need to determine the best plan of action for you.
 You also find the patient packet on the Patient Information page.
 Please take time to meticulously fill in the patient questionnaire, obtain copy of your most recent History & Physical, labs, and clinical notes from other treating physicians before your appointment.

 You may schedule your psychological evaluation at any time before or after surgical consultation at the office.
 If you elect to see psychologist not affiliated with our program, please ask this professional to prepare their evaluation based on requirements for psychological evaluation for bariatric surgery.
 These requirements are included in the Patient Packet or can be found here.

 During the initial consultation with your surgeon you will have the opportunity to ask questions and discuss available surgical options.
 Based on your previous history and reported symptoms, your surgeon will recommend further testing in order to find the best surgical option for you.

-Many patients will have to complete a non-surgical weight loss program of 3-6 months duration as mandated by their insurance plan.
+Some patients will have to complete a non-surgical weight loss program of 3-6 months duration as mandated by their insurance plan.
 It is important that this program is supervised by a licensed professional and is documented with monthly visits.

-You will also receive Preoperative patient packet containing instructions on how to prepare for surgery, what medications to stop or continue taking through the day of surgery, informed consent forms, and prescriptions for postoperative blood clots prophylaxis.
+You will also receive a Preoperative patient packet containing instructions on how to prepare for surgery, what medications to stop or continue taking through the day of surgery, informed consent forms, and prescriptions for postoperative blood clots prophylaxis.
 You also will be scheduled for Preoperative surgical class (different from bariatric dietician class).
 This is taught by the Bariatric nurse coordinators about one week before your scheduled surgery.
-This class covers variety of topics in preparation for surgery: what happens on the day of surgery, what happens during your stay in the hospital, as well as important steps you will be making immediately after discharge from the hospital.
+This class covers a variety of topics in preparation for surgery: what happens on the day of surgery, what happens during your stay in the hospital, as well as important steps you will be making immediately after discharge from the hospital.